-The Coupled Cavity Linac (CCL) consists of four 12segment accelerating modules operating at 805 MHz with final output energy of 186 MeV.
-The inter-segment sections contain electromagnet quadrupoles arranged in a FODO focusing lattice, BPMs, wire scanners and Beam Shape Monitors [4].
+The Coupled Cavity Linac (CCL) consists of four 12-segment accelerating modules operating at 805 MHz with final output energy of 186 MeV.
+The inter-segment sections contain electromagnet quadrupoles arranged in a

+FODO focusing lattice, BPMs, wire scanners and Beam Shape Monitors [4].

 After testing several algorithms for setting the RF phase and amplitude of the DTL and CCL cavities [2] we chose the so-called "phase-scan signature matching" algorithm as our main tuning procedure [5].
-Excellent agreement between measurements and model is observed after eliminating some bugs in the XAL implementation of the algorithm [6] as seen in Fig. 2.
+Excellent agreement between measurements and model is observed after eliminating some bugs in the XAL implementation of the algorithm [6].
+A typical scan result is shown in Fig. 2.
+The improvement in tuning accuracy led to a significant reduction in beam loss in the SCL and the HEBT transition area as will be discussed below.

-Figure 2.
-Typical result of CCL cavity phase scan.
+Figure 2: Typical result of CCL cavity phase scan.
 Solid lines are measured beam phase vs. cavity phase for nominal RF amplitude (blue) and 5% below nominal (red).
-Points show the result of a model-based fit to the data.
+Points show the result of a model-based fit to the data